How to Do a Split Stay at Disney World Hotels

 With the greatness of split stays established, let’s turn to some of the potentially unpleasant logistics.
 Some Walt Disney World visitors make a huge deal about the planning “hurdles” that come with a split stay, but in fairness, people make a huge deal about everything Walt Disney World-related.
 It’s not that much additional coordination at all.

-First, no matter how you want to do the split stay, you’re going to be stuck booking multiple reservations.
+No matter how you want to do the split stay, you’re going to be stuck booking multiple reservations.
 This is irrespective of whether you’re doing a vacation package, room-only reservation, Disney Vacation Club booking.
 Unfortunately, Disney’s system is not sufficiently sophisticated to allow for a single reservation to encompass multiple hotel stays.

 From our perspective, tickets are the most important element to discuss, and you’ll want to purchase tickets for the full duration of your stay with the first stay.
 The reason for this is, quite simply, that one 7-day or 10-day ticket is cheaper than two shorter tickets.
-This also assumes you’re doing a package, rather than following the strategies in our Money-Saving Tips for Buying Walt Disney World Tickets.

 There are potential hiccups and exceptions (you know, the usual when it comes to Walt Disney World planning), but that’s essentially it.
 For most visitors, booking a split stay and planning all components shouldn’t be much of a challenge, particularly if you’re a more laid back planner.
-If you want more thorough guidance or assistance navigating the ‘split stay’ planning waters, we’d highly recommend contacting an Authorized Disney Vacation Planner.

 Overall, hopefully this helps you understand the ins and outs of how to do a split stay and, much more importantly, the upsides of doing one.
 In case you can’t tell, we love split stays.
 There’s something truly special about sleeping in the rustic seclusion of Fort Wilderness for a night, and then flipping a switch to the grandiosity and elegance of the Grand Floridian the next.